JetBrains/Exposed/documentation-website/Writerside/topics/Table-Definition.md

 ### Nullable

 The `NOT NULL` SQL constraint restricts the column to accept the `null` value.
-By default, Exposed apply this constraint to all the columns.
+By default, Exposed applies this constraint to all the columns.
 To allow the column to be nullable, apply the `nullable()` method to a definition of an appropriate column.

 For example, to make the population column `nullable`, use the following code: